Samruddhikarande07/Buffer-7.0/ml_provenance_java/ml_provenance_java/README.md

 To expose as real HTTP: wrap `ProvenanceAPI` methods in Spring Boot `@RestController` or Javalin route handlers.
 All logic is already implemented.
+## Interactive UI (Frontend)

+We have built a fully interactive web-based UI to visualize and interact with the ML Provenance system.

+### Features
+- Build ML pipeline graph dynamically
+- Visualize dependencies between datasets, models, tools, and products
+- Simulate poisoning and observe risk propagation
+- Query:
+  - Impacted nodes
+  - Ancestors
+  - Reachability
+  - Shortest path
+- Generate Merkle proofs
+- View performance benchmarks

+---

+### How to Run UI

+1. Open the file:

+2. Run it in any browser (Chrome recommended)

+---

+### UI + Backend Integration (Optional)
+The UI is designed to work independently (demo mode), but can be connected to backend APIs:

+- Connect to Java backend (`ProvenanceAPI.java`)
+- Replace mock logic with API calls:
+  - `/artifacts`
+  - `/edges`
+  - `/query/*`
+  - `/proof/*`

+---

+### Screenshots

+(Add screenshots here)

+---

+### Demo Video

+(Add Google Drive / YouTube link here)